West Coast of New Zealand Road Trip guide

 My West Coast of New Zealand road trip is one of my favourite memories from my time in this great country.
 The West Coast does have a reputation as being wet, very wet, and it certainly was.
 However, that doesn’t detract from it being one of my favourite trips during my New Zealand Working Holiday visa!

-There’s so many things to do on the West Coast of New Zealand.
+There are so many things to do on the West Coast of New Zealand.
 You can go ziplining at Buller Gorge, white water rafting, hiking and skiing if you travel during the winter.
-If you’re travelling to New Zealand, you absolutely have to do a road trip here, otherwise you’re missing out big time!
+If you’re travelling to New Zealand, you absolutely have to do a road trip here, otherwise, you’re missing out big-time!

 There are many road trips in New Zealand that you can do, but I recommend this one highly.
 The West Coast is a diverse part of New Zealand and you will see many different sides to it as you travel up or down.
 This was one of fun parts of the trip in actual fact, as it showcased a lot of the reasons to visit New Zealand!